 Drive the Willow City Loop.

 Another fun thing to do when visiting the Hill Country is to drive the Willow City Loop is one of the prettiest drives anywhere and I should know.
 I’ve driven California’s scenic central coast and the gorgeous Hudson River Valley.
 It will take about an hour or two depending on how fast you go.
 During peak seasons (spring and fall), you will find a line of cars and even some tour buses so try to go on a weekday.
 This is a private ranch road and the residents ask that you do not stop or trespass on the property.
 Be respectful and enjoy!

 The Hill Country Is One Of The Top 10 Wine Destinations In The US

-It may come as a surprise that Texas has the second largest American viticulture area (AVA), in the country and is number five in overall wine production.
+I was surprised to learn that Texas has the second largest American viticulture area (AVA) in the USA, and is number five in overall wine production.
 Who knew?
 Wine Enthusiast recently rated it “One of the “10 Best Wine Travel Destinations In The World.”
-I’m telling you — go now.
+I’m telling you– go now.